Yannick947/deep_bau/README.md

 - Python backend
 - LSTM encoder-decoder architecture

-## Challenges we ran into

-Domain knowledge of workers on a site was missing and not to be made up by short calls in times needed for coding.
-Presentation of results from trained process mining algorithms lacking due to non-existent domain knowledge Familiarization and understanding of the data lake took longer than expected, as specific features and missing data in tables only became apparent during the course of the project
-Accomplishments that we're proud of
-End to end data processing, application and trained machine learning algorithm in 2 days with 2 people :-) What we learned
-Domain knowledge should have been more involved, best with civil engineer in the team Time pressure in data preprocessing and loading in data generator for AI model we would pay more attention/time to avoid errors

 ## What's next for DeepBau

 Direct connection of the api of the datalake to our webapp (currently all existing data is downloaded and loaded from memory)